dntAtMe/dntAtMe/README.md

 ## Hey!
 ### About me
 I'm a full-stack engineer, on a daily basis I'm working with DLT in Financial Technology and teaching students basics of Computer Science.
-When I'm not working I spend a lot of time on my personal projects, trying to learn new technologies and improve on my skillset.
+When I'm not working I spend most of my time on personal projects, trying to learn new technologies and improve on my skillset.

 Technology I'm working with most of the time currently:
   - JVM - Kotlin, Scala